surepallireddy133452-create/DAA/README.md

 Conclusion

 The program demonstrates how Min-Heap and Max-Heap can be used to efficiently sort an array in ascending and descending order.

+SUMMARY OF PRACT-4:

+In this practical, we learned how to find the factorial of a number using two different methods: iterative and recursive.
+In the iterative method, we use a loop to multiply the numbers from 1 to the given number.
+In the recursive method, the function calls itself with a smaller value until it reaches the base condition.
+Both methods give the same factorial result, but they work in different ways.

+CONCLUSION:

+From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
+Both methods are useful for calculating factorials, and this practical helped us understand how loops and recursion can be used to solve the same problem.